garoyeri/aws-workshop-dotnet/README.md

 # Are you there .NET?
-It's me, AWS
+It's me, AWS.

 This project is a minimal .NET 5 ASP.NET Core web application that can be deployed on AWS as a Lambda or a Fargate container, or run locally.